 In cases where various instructional experiences are blended (e.g., lecture and internship), the ratios cited in this policy are used to determine credit hours.
-Study tours ordinarily require some lecture, visits to discipline-relevant sites, report writing and other assignments.
+Global seminars ordinarily require some lecture, visits to discipline-relevant sites, report writing and other assignments.
 The contribution of each experience to credit hour calculation is determined with a view to the hours dedicated to each component and the judged intensity of instruction.

-In awarding transfer credit (see pp. 21, 80-81 of this Catalog), all courses are evaluated for their equivalency to AUD courses in terms of content and contact hours.
+In awarding transfer credit (see pp. 18, 21, 84-85 of this Catalog), all courses are evaluated for their equivalency to AUD courses in terms of content and contact hours.
 For those systems not based on semester credit hours, conversions are made to the semester credit hour system using the above criteria.